GiggleLiu/ScientificComputingForPhysicists/docs/src/chap6/compressedsensing.md

 # Huffman coding
-In computer science and information theory, a Huffman code is a particular type of optimal prefix code that is commonly used for $(highlight("lossless data compression")).
+In computer science and information theory, a Huffman code is a particular type of optimal prefix code that is commonly used for lossless data compression.
 The process of finding or using such a code proceeds by means of Huffman coding.

 Ref: [https://www.programiz.com/dsa/huffman-coding](https://www.programiz.com/dsa/huffman-coding)"